 I love using rich rooibos in our lotions and skin creams… along with all the skin benefits, it adds a beautiful color and depth to the aroma profile.

 Brew up some rooibos tea today, drink a big cup and save another in the fridge to use on your skin after cleansing and before sun exposure for a day or two.
 Make a fresh batch every couple days and see the difference it makes in your skin!
-(Rooibos is delicious on its own or with a bit of agave or honey.)
+(Rooibos is delicious on its own or with a bit of stevia or honey.)

 Here’s to healthy happy skin, naturally!